prividentity/PrivateIdentity-Oldd/Predict-Enroll-library.md

 ## Local Web Server Setup ##

-To run this you need a web server like apache2 or nginx
+To run Predict Enroll library you need a web server like apache2 or nginx

 **Note**: If you already have a web server you can skip below steps to install apache2 and simply unzip the downloaded code and move it to /var/www/html/ directory.